Wiiseguy/node-streambuf/README.md

 ---
 Writes a 7 bit encoded integer, like those used by [.NET](https://msdn.microsoft.com/en-us/library/system.io.binarywriter.write7bitencodedint(v=vs.110).aspx)

+.readChar([encoding])
+---
+Reads a single character from the buffer according to the specified character encoding.
+'encoding' defaults to utf8.

+.writeChar([encoding])
+---
+Writes a single character to the buffer according to the specified character encoding.
+Multi-byte characters are not written - use `writeString` for that instead.
+'encoding' defaults to utf8.

 .readString([length, [encoding]])
 ---
 Decodes to a string according to the specified character encoding in encoding and length.